TravelXML/NETFLIX-CLONE-WITH-ASTRADB-GRAPHQL-PROD/README.md

 ## 3. Fetching from the Front-End

-Let's take a look at how we fetch from these serverless functions from the front-end.
+Let's take a look at how we fetch these serverless functions from the front-end.
 Start in `src/App.js`

 We have a fetch method defined that will retrieve a page of genres by calling the `getGenres` serverless function.